 Dr. Hedge also suggests with keyboarding and mouse use, armrests are not a substitute for a good quality keyboard tray system.
 It is acceptable to occasionally rest the arms at the elbows but be cautious of resting the forearms on the armrest for any prolonged period of keying and mouse work because this can compress the finger flexors or ulnar nerve.
 Armrests should be used for intermittent, light support with these tasks.

-Now that you know the facts on armrest use, I’ll return back to the comments from the audience last week.
-It might be the person asking me about armrests had not been exposed to a chair with good fitting armrests.
-That’s because, in my opinion and experience, most employers aren’t buying chairs with armrests that fit even 50% of their workforce.
-So they remove them.
+Most employers aren’t buying chairs with fully adjustable armrests to fit even 50% of their workforce.
+So they remove them explaining why I often find employees using chairs without them.
 If armrests are fixed in position or limited in height, width, and/or pivot, then they most assuredly won’t fit correctly and can’t be used properly by a majority of employees resulting in awkward side leaning or interference so often reported.
 When this happens, the most reasonable action is to remove them eliminating any possible benefits reported.